 I like to pay a lot of attention to details that I think are important to get the final result.
-Small things like the handle bars grips that have a touch of orange, and the orange stitching on the seat.
+Small things like the handlebars grips that have a touch of orange, and the orange stitching on the seat.
 The front brake and clutch levers were shortened just a bit to get the proportions right.
 It took me 14 months to finish the bike (due to some mechanical problems and some trial and error) and the entire budget went on parts.
-At the end I made no money but learned a lot.
-In the end the CB750 CafeTracker is a good looking beast and its sound matches it’s appearance.
-It sounds like a Ferrari, run like new, has tight suspension and brakes and is a unique and eye catching fun ride.”
+In the end, I made no money but learned a lot.
+In the end, the CB750 CafeTracker is a good looking beast and its sound matches its appearance.
+It sounds like a Ferrari, run like new, has tight suspension and brakes and is a unique and eye-catching fun ride.”

 I’m very excited to say that today’s bike comes from the home of Tacos and Tequila which is, of course, Mexico.
 This is the first Mexican built (Guadalajara to be geographically precise) custom motorcycle to grace the pages of ROCR.
 Its builder, Ricardo Meade of Catrina Motorcycles and it’s his own Honda CB750 based cocktail of Cafe Racer and Tracker style.